squinkylabs/SquinkyVCV/docs/filter.md

 There are two sets on inputs and outputs.
 They share the same settings, so are convenient for processing stereo signals.
 A channel will only use CPU resources if both its input and output are patched.

 If only one input is patched, both outputs will have the same mono signal.
+If both inputs and outputs are patched, then Stairway will have two independent channels.

 ## Suggestions